Plazmaz/Duckuino/README.md

 # This project is no longer mainained.
-Please see [Nurrl's repo](https://github.com/Nurrl/Duckuino).
+Please see [The new repo](https://github.com/Dukweeno/Duckuino).

 Duckuino
 ========